Naman2013/naman-resume-2012/README.md

 3. Navigate to: [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)

+### URL's and Path Building

+This project requires that we use relative paths to assets.
+The Webpack build process will automatically copy the assets directory and include it in dist for you.
+That means whenever you need to reference an asset, use the relative path:

+`assets/{your-asset-path}`

+### API's and Proxies

+When working locally, the dev server has been configured to proxy to the API server for you from the relative path for example:

+`api/{your-api-path-here/?foo=bar&etc=etc}`

+The build process also requires that your API calls begin with `api/` to be remapped according to the production build process.

 ### Building for Production

 Due to the nature of this project, handles for altering API call addresses